Goestenkor and Aston 2007-2014 women’s basketball

 Kathleen Nash

-Horns were the 9th seed in the NCAA tournament but lost to Marquette in the first round.
+The Horns were the 9th seed in the NCAA tournament but lost to Marquette in the first round.
 The team finished 19-14 for the year.
 Kathleen Nash was the team leader, ending her career with 1,518 points.
-Texas only scored 17 points against A & M in the first half but almost pulled off an upset with a surge in the second half losing 68-65.
+Texas only scored 17 points against A&M in the first half but almost pulled off an upset with a surge in the second half, losing 68-65.

-The horns were ranked #18 at the end of the season.
-In the Big 12 tournament, the Horns made it to the quarterfinals but lost to Texas A & M. In the NCAA tournament, the Horns lost to the San Diego State Aztecs 74-63.
+At the end of the season, the Horns were ranked #18.
+In the Big 12 tournament, they made it to the quarterfinals but lost to Texas A&M. In the NCAA tournament, they lost to the San Diego State Aztecs 74-63.

 2011-2012 18-14 Gail Goestenkors- eliminated in the first round of the NCAA tournament